 Becoming a pediatric anesthesiologist requires extensive education and training.
 Here are the general requirements for pursuing a career in pediatric anesthesiology:

 - Obtain a Bachelor’s degree: To become a pediatric anesthesiologist, you must first complete a four-year undergraduate degree.
-While there is no specific major required for admission to medical school, you should focus on courses in biology, chemistry, physics, and mathematics.
+While no specific major is required for admission to medical school, you should focus on biology, chemistry, physics, and mathematics courses.

 - Attend Medical School: After earning a Bachelor’s degree, the next step is to attend medical school, which typically takes four years.
 During medical school, students study a variety of medical specialties, including anatomy, pharmacology, physiology, and pathology.

-- Complete an Anesthesiology Residency: After completing medical school, you will need to complete a residency program in anesthesiology, which typically takes four years.
+- Complete an Anesthesiology Residency: After completing medical school, you must complete a residency program in anesthesiology, which typically takes four years.
 During your residency, you will receive hands-on training in administering anesthesia and managing patients during surgery.

 - Complete a Pediatric Anesthesiology Fellowship: After completing an anesthesiology residency, you will need to complete a pediatric anesthesiology fellowship, which typically takes one year.
 During the fellowship, you will receive specialized training in administering anesthesia to children and adolescents.

 - Obtain Board Certification: After completing your pediatric anesthesiology fellowship, you will be eligible to become board certified in pediatric anesthesiology.
-Board certification is not required to practice pediatric anesthesiology, but it is highly recommended as it demonstrates your specialized knowledge and expertise in the field.
+Board certification is not required to practice pediatric anesthesiology, but it is highly recommended as it demonstrates your specialized knowledge and expertise.